scuffedplus/scuffedplus.github.io/README.md

-# scuffedplus.github.io
-this is a personal website
+just a personal bio page
-probably don't read commits, lol messy, old, stupid